liberaliscomputing/revelio-labs-assignment/README.md

 $ docker-compose up -d --build
 ```

-5. If run successfully, a R Shiny web application rendering the created tables is available at http://localhost:3838.
+5. If run successfully, an R Shiny web application rendering the created tables is available at http://localhost:3838.

 ![The Reporting Table](./docs/reporting.png)